savob/savobajic.ca/content/projects/personal/fob.md

 <figure>
 <img src="/images/fob-protoboard-front.jpg">
-<figcaption>Fig. 6 - Front of the protoboard version (Note that the ATtiny was positioned on the right half of the socket for programming, left half when in normal operation)</figcaption>
+<figcaption>Front of the protoboard version (Note that the ATtiny was positioned on the right half of the socket for programming, left half when in normal operation)</figcaption>
 </figure>
 <figure>
 <img src="/images/fob-protoboard-back.jpg">
-<figcaption>Fig. 7 - Rear of the protoboard version</figcaption>
+<figcaption>Rear of the protoboard version</figcaption>
 </figure>

 Afterwards, a custom circuit board I prepared in EAGLE, which I used to this day when visiting!

 <figure>
 <img src="/images/fob-assembled.jpg">
-<figcaption>Fig. 8 - Completed assembly (the "940" is for the wavelength of LED used)</figcaption>
+<figcaption>Completed assembly (the "940" is for the wavelength of LED used)</figcaption>
 </figure>